AshleighSham/DF_capstone/README.md

 ```

 ## FAQ
-### How would you go about optimising query execution and performance if the dataset continues to increase?
+### How would you optimise query execution and performance if the dataset continues to increase?
-### What error handling and logging have you included in your code and how this could be leveraged?
+### What error handling and logging have you included in your code, and how could this be leveraged?
-### Are there any security or privacy issues that you need to consider and how would you mitigate them?
+### Are there any security or privacy issues that you need to consider,r and how would you mitigate them?
-### How this project could be deployed or adapted into an automated cloud environment using the AWS services you have covered?
+### How could this project be deployed or adapted into an automated cloud environment using the AWS services you have covered?